Skip to content

 Potential Benefits of Venture Capital Investing

-• High Return Potential: Investing in early-stage companies leaves a high potential for returns, with many funds aiming to return an expected 25% to 35% per year through the life of the investment.8
+Investing in early-stage companies leaves high potential for returns, with many funds aiming to return an expected 25% to 35% per year through the life of the investment.9 It’s worth noting that average returns for the asset class have been lackluster over the last few decades (Exhibit 1), and only some managers have achieved targeted returns in this range.

 Risks of Venture Capital Investing